10 Real Apartment Decorating Ideas That Don’t Look Like a Pinterest Fever Dream

 7. High-Rise Living: Floor-to-Ceiling Windows as the Star

-Sometimes the best design decision is knowing when to step back. r/Quaxky lives in a high-rise with floor-to-ceiling windows on two walls, and that nighttime cityscape is doing all the aesthetic heavy lifting.
+This apartment has floor-to-ceiling windows on two walls, and that nighttime cityscape is doing all the heavy lifting.
+The interior choices are deliberately understated:

 • Black leather sectional